Riminder/hrflow-connectors/src/hrflow_connectors/connectors/recruitee/docs/push_profile.md

 `PushProfileAction` pushes a `Profile` from a ***HrFlow Source*** to a ***Recruitee*** company endpoint and a optionally a Jobs pool.

+# Links to Recruitee documentation on the endpoints used :

 | Endpoints | Description |
 | --------- | ----------- |
 | [Create Candidate](https://docs.recruitee.com/reference/candidates-post) | Create a candidate with provided details,a company id is required however you can also use a company subdomain instead, the request method is `POST`|